Military career of Adolf Hitler: Early service and First Battle of Ypres

 The German units in the area then kept advancing, but soon stalled as they ran into more numerous and well camouflaged English positions.
 Having overcome three trench lines, the Bavarians eventually stopped at a small forest, later dubbed the "Bayernwald" ("Bavarians' forest") by its new occupants.
 At this point, the Allies launched a heavy artillery barrage, forcing Hitler's unit to seek shelter in a nearby trench system where he and his comrades engaged more Allied troops.
 The Bavarians then sought to capture a number of farmsteads, but Hitler was initially sent back to the "Bavarians' forest" to collect stragglers.
 Upon his return, he joined the fight for the farmsteads.
-After a three-hour-long battle, the houses were captured, with Hitler narrowly avoiding being shot into his right arm.
+After a three-hour-long battle, the houses were captured, with Hitler narrowly avoiding being shot in his right arm.

 After spending the night in the farmsteads, the Bavarian Reserve Infantry Regiment 16 was ordered to renew its attacks.
 Unlike their operations on the first day, the Bavarians made few tangible gains this time.
 Instead, they suffered heavy losses; Hitler would never write of his experiences on this day.
 He initially took part in some unsuccessful assaults, and was then ordered to stay in reserve with some other troops as the rest of the regiment attacked the small town Gheluvelt.
 After four days, the regiment retreated from the settlement.
 At this point, the Bavarian Reserve Infantry Regiment 16 had suffered about 75% casualties, with 725 active soldiers out of 3000 original troops being left.
 Hitler and some of his comrades would later portray the clash at Gheluvelt as a heroic event, but other survivors regarded it as just terrible.
 By December, Hitler's own company of 250 was reduced to 42.
 Biographer John Keegan claims that this experience drove Hitler to become aloof and withdrawn for the remaining years of war.
 After the battle, Hitler was promoted from Schütze (private) to Gefreiter (lance corporal).
 He was assigned to be a regimental message-runner.

-By late 1914, the Western front had become largely frozen in place.
+By late 1914, the Western Front had become largely frozen in place.
 In contemporary letters, Hitler expressed frustration about the developing trench warfare.
-He admitted that the constant artillery shelling disquieted even though with high morale, while much of the land had been turned into devastated, inhospitable no man's land.
+He admitted that the constant artillery shelling disquieted even those with high morale, while much of the land had been turned into devastated, inhospitable no man's land.
 Regardless, he remained convinced of a German victory, expressing hope for some kind of grand offensive in the near future.